-The Museum offers virtual interactive exhibit tours for groups of all ages on Tuesdays through Thursdays.
+The Museum offers walking tours, in-person visits, and virtual tours for groups of all ages.

 Adult, youth and mixed age groups can virtually experience one of three thematic tours of our From Cotton Fields to Skyscrapers exhibit on the history of Charlotte, NC and the Carolina Piedmont after 1865 or a tour of our Brooklyn: Once a City Within a City (youth groups only) exhibit.
 Supplemental materials can be provided with booked virtual tours on request.
 Tours include information provided live by Museum staff, interactive participation opportunities, and a chance for Q & A.

 - Take your group on a self-guided or guided walking tour of Charlotte’s historic Brooklyn neighborhood with our free KnowCLT app, which allows you to see seven locations in Brooklyn as they once were through augmented reality!